(Carol Danvers) (Ms. Marvel "Year One" 1/3)

 This profile is part of a large, marvellous series.

 For orientation you definitely should first check our guide to Ms. Marvels.

-This here profile starts with Ms. Marvel vol. 1 #1 (January, 1977) and ends when she switches to the black costume with a yellow lightning bolt (in #20 – October, 1978).
-Thus it covers two years of publication.
-As often in comics, “year one” is not meant literally. 🙂
+This “Year One”Shorthand for stories chronicling the beginnings of a super-hero.
+Usually not a literal year. profile starts with Ms. Marvel vol. 1 #1 (cover date January, 1977) and ends when she switches to the black costume with a yellow lightning bolt (in #20 – October, 1978).

 - Real Name: Carol Susan Jane Danvers.

 - Known Relatives: Joseph (father), Marie (mother), Steven J. (brother, deceased), Joseph Jr. (brother), Benny (uncle).